Josephbakulikira/Conway-s-Game-of-life---Python/README.md

 ---
 ### Requirements
         Pygame -> pip install pygame
-        numpy  -> pip install numpy
+        Numpy  -> pip install numpy
 ---
 ### COMMANDS
-        "Esc" to close the window
+        "Esc": to close the window
-        "Space" to stope the simulation
+        "Space": to stope the simulation
-        "mouse Left Click" to draw on the grid
+        "Mouse Left Click": to draw on the grid
 ---
 ![git](https://user-images.githubusercontent.com/48150537/80609593-e6f6ab00-8a55-11ea-9b86-de7ef878a548.png)
 ---